hilarytn/airbnb-clone-project/README.md

 ### 🌐 Search & Filtering
 Users can search for listings by city, date, price range, and amenities.
 This enhances discoverability and improves the user experience for guests looking for specific accommodations.

+## 🔐 API Security

+Security is a critical component of any web application, especially one handling sensitive user data and financial transactions like the Airbnb Clone.
+Below are the key security measures that will be implemented to ensure the protection and integrity of the platform.

+### 🔑 Authentication
+We will implement secure user authentication using JSON Web Tokens (JWT).
+This ensures that only registered users can access protected routes and functionalities.
+Authentication helps prevent unauthorized access and secures user sessions.

+**Why it matters:** Protects user accounts and prevents impersonation or unauthorized actions within the application.

+---

+### 🛡️ Authorization
+Role-based access control (RBAC) will be enforced to determine what actions each user type (guest, host, admin) can perform.
+For example, only hosts can manage properties, and only guests can make bookings.

+**Why it matters:** Prevents privilege escalation and ensures users can only access features relevant to their roles.

+---

+### 🚫 Rate Limiting
+To prevent abuse and denial-of-service (DoS) attacks, rate limiting will be applied to the API endpoints.
+This limits the number of requests a user or IP can make in a given period.

+**Why it matters:** Mitigates the risk of brute-force attacks, spamming, and system overload.

+---

+### 🔐 Data Validation & Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This ensures that only safe and expected data enters the system.

+**Why it matters:** Prevents common vulnerabilities that could compromise the database and user information.

+---

+### 🧾 Secure Payments
+Payment transactions will be securely handled using encrypted communication (e.g., HTTPS) and integration with trusted third-party gateways (like Stripe or PayPal).

+**Why it matters:** Ensures financial data is transmitted safely, protecting both the platform and its users from fraud.

+---

+### 📄 HTTPS Enforcement
+All traffic between clients and the server will be encrypted via HTTPS using SSL/TLS certificates.

+**Why it matters:** Protects data in transit from being intercepted or tampered with by attackers.